Junior Cycle: Appeals of grades

 If a student is unhappy with a grade they received on any of the exam results, they may appeal the decision made by the SEC.
-They need to pay a fee (in 2010 the fee was set at €32 per exam) and the principal of the school will have to write a letter of appeal application to the State Examinations Commission, stating the candidate's name, exam number and the exam they would like to appeal.
+They need to pay a fee (in 2010 the fee was set at €32 per subject) and the principal of the school will have to write a letter of appeal application to the State Examinations Commission, stating the candidate's name, exam number and the exam they would like to appeal.
 There is a deadline to appeal, usually 14–21 days after the results are published.
 The appeal results are usually issued mid-November.
 The grade that is received after appeal is final.
 If the candidate's grade does not change, no further action will be taken.
 However, if a change does occur, then the candidate will be refunded the appeal fee via a cheque made out to the principal of the school.
 These refunds take time to be issued, and in an appeal made in September of one year, the refund was issued as late as March in the following year.